-The first one is a photo I took during my "homage to Kleist trip" at St. Mary in Frankfurt on the river Oder, a church situated near Heinrich's birth place.
-The church windows had been under Russian custody until they were eventually returned completely in 2008.
+The first is a photo I took during my "homage to Kleist trip" at St. Mary in Frankfurt on the river Oder, a church located near Heinrich's birthplace.
+The church windows remained under Russian custody until they returned in 2008.
 Three impressive strips of colored glass in Gothic arches show the story of salvation.
-In the middle window is the story of Christ, on the left hand side run in parallel the usual precursor scenes taken from the Old Testament alluding to the coming Messiah, whilst on the right hand side medieval legends about the antichrist are woven in a texture of images.
+In the middle window is the story of Christ, and on the left-hand side run in parallel, the usual precursor scenes taken from the Old Testament, alluding to the coming Messiah.
+In contrast, on the right-hand side, medieval legends about the Antichrist are woven in a texture of images.

 ![]() |